johanlajili/lajlii.com/content/posts/post-1.md

 const tuna:Kanji = "鮪";
 ```

-You can see here as an example that all the kanjis for the various type of fish are composed of the kanji for fish, and a secondary kanji stuck together.
+You can see here as an example that all the kanji for the various type of fish are composed of the kanji for fish, and a secondary kanji stuck together.
 This is a very common pattern in japanese.
 For instance here, Mackerel is **鯖**, composed of 魚 + 青, aka the "blue fish".

 ## 4: This extends to other parts of the language